-An eligible claimant may appeal a rescission by filing a petition with the MTT not later than December 31 in that tax year.
+An eligible claimant may appeal a rescission by filing a petition with the MTT not later than December 31 of the year in which the rescission was issued.

 An eligible claimant may appeal a rescission, as a result of an audit by filing a petition with the MTT within 30 days of the date of that assessment's issuance.